pgRouting/workshop/docs/source/chapters/function.rst

   :align: center

 Other kind of functions are `pl/pgsql`.
-As applications requirements become more complex, using previusly defined functions becomes necessary.
+As applications requirements become more complex, using previously defined functions becomes necessary.

 .. contents:: Chapter Contents

-Routing from A to B
+Requierments for Routing from A to B
 ===============================================================================

-The following function takes latituted longitude points as input parameters and returns a route that can be displayed in QGIS or WMS services such as Mapserver and
+The following function takes latitude/longitude points as input parameters and returns a route that can be displayed in QGIS or WMS services such as Mapserver and
 Geoserver: